fjnn/ADA527_Estimation_lab/teacher_readme.md

 Finally, we compare the (x, y) coordinated found by the KF (this is our observation vector (aka **y** vector) with the encoder readings to evaluate the performance of our KF.

+### Part 1 Using recorded data

+The purpose of this step is to setup your Kalman filter and ensure that it is working on a system that you know what the output should be (somehow).
+In part-2, you will record your own data and use the KF that you configured in part-1.

+Here we you have the data under **recorded_data_lab ** folder.
+There is one mp4 and one csv file.
+The csv file contains the pixel positions from both the system model and the image processing.

 1. qube_camera_kinematics.py
    This is for

+### Part 2 Record your data and compare

+So, the given data was from a simple and slow motion.
+Now, you are supposed to record it on your own.

+1. **qube_camera_kinematics_video.py ** is the script that you will use for recording.
+It as you run it, it will start recording one video (mp4) and one CSV file that has 3 columns: time, pixel coordinates from image processing, pixel coordinates from system model.

 ## Files